amshenoy/1b-eng-notes/mechanics/lagrangian.md

 * Converging Spiral - Stable
 * Diverging Spiral - Unstable

-A closed curve is periodic and hence be considered as an equilibrium path (non-diverging).
+A closed curve is periodic and hence can be considered as an equilibrium path (non-diverging).

 </br></br>